swagkarna/Backdoor-3/README.md

 # Backdoor
 **This is an advanced backdoor, created with Python.**

-The backdoor contains the following options:
+## Options for the Backdoor:

-  • Downloading / Uploading files.
+  - Downloading / Uploading files.

-  • Launching / Deleting / Reading file's content.
+  - Launching / Deleting / Reading file's content.

-  • Send messages.
+  - Send messages.

-  #• Get a Snap from the webcam / Screenshot.
+  - Get a Snap from the webcam / Screenshot.

-  ##• Get UserID + Processes running.
+  - Get UserID + Processes running.

-  ###• Adding / Removing to Startup.
+  - Adding / Removing to Startup.

-'''
-test
-'''

-  • Get user information: **Chrome Saved Passwords, System Specs, Public-IP**.
+  - Get user information: **Chrome Saved Passwords, System Specs, Public-IP**.

-  • Disable / Enable Task Manager.
+  - Disable / Enable Task Manager.

-  • Lock / Restart / Shutdown the System.
+  - Lock / Restart / Shutdown the System.

-  • Trolling the user by playing music + showing messages.
+  - Trolling the user by playing music + showing messages.

+---

+## Spyware
 The spyware was desinged to work with the Backdoor, but with a few additions that you can do like E-Mailing the data it can become a very powerfull spyware.
 Curerntly it steals all the passwords saved on Chrome, and the system information: RAM, processor, system type, public ip...